-Many people want to visit before they purchase their baby and we completely understand.
-We do allow visitation after their first shots at 8 or 9 weeks of age.
-Prior to that, we will not be able to allow visits.
-This is a new policy for us and is due to incidents that have occurred while we were a little more open about having visitors.
-We have found that many do not understand the basics in animal husbandry and it is just not prudent to have children and people unfamiliar with handling animals to be in the cattery prior to the babies leaving their ‘nest’.
-We just do not want anything to happen to our babies and can not hold a visitor responsible for not knowing how to handle/work with small animals – not all people have been raised around baby animals.
+Generally speaking, we can allow visitation after their first shots at 8 or 9 weeks of age.
+We have found that many do not understand the basics in animal husbandry and it is just not prudent to have children and people unfamiliar with handling small animals to be in the cattery prior to the babies leaving their ‘nest’.
+We do not want anything to happen to our babies and can not hold a visitor responsible for not knowing how to handle/work with small animals.
 We are happy to allow visits once the babies have started their vaccinations and have left the nest between (8 and 12 weeks).
-There is always the risk that you could bring a deadly virus to our beloved kittens without even knowing.
+There is always the risk that you could bring in bacteria on your shoes into our home, which will affect our beloved kittens without even knowing.
 Think of all of the things that your shoes have touched in the past week.
 Now think if those places are accessible either by domestic OR wild animals?
 If just one animal was infected by say a virus/parasite/bacterial infection it could affect all of the cats in our home.
-For this reason, we are going to have to start limiting visits.
+For this reason, we limit visits.

-Kittens that are not vaccinated are vulnerable to a variety of illnesses but apart from that the mother does not like having people in the room with her when her babies are small.
+Newborn kittens are vulnerable to a variety of illnesses but apart from that the mother does not like having people in the room with her when her babies are small.
 Every interruption is time she will spend on guard and away from her babies instead of nursing.
 We hope you understand – we are doing this for the safety of our mothers and babies.
 They are very nervous and do not like other cats around either when they are nursing either.
 We have had visitors allow mother cats out of the room and into other rooms, causing fights just by simply leaving the door ajar a moment.
 These things are just normal for us in the business, but a visiting family has no idea and it can cause problems.
-If you are considering a kitten that is ready soon, you can schedule a visit.
-However the smaller ones are priced lower to account for the fact that you need to wait to see them – we can send you photos of what they will look like when they are bigger since we have mated most of the parents before.
-We will send photos as they grow and you will see them once they are big and strong.